Learning to post on your Business Profile is critical to see search results, driving directions, and in-store visits. Get tips here.

 Google Platinum Member, SEO Expert & Founder of Local Falcon

-As it normally goes with Google updates, Google will usually turn up some dials and turn down others, and by the end of the update a lot of what initially happened gets rolled back.
-Given that the update was pretty much right before many people take vacation, this gave us time for the data to come in.
+As it normally goes with Google updates, Google will usually turn up some dials and turn down others, and by the end of the update, a lot of what initially happened gets rolled back.
+Given that the update was pretty much right before many people took a vacation, this gave us time for the data to come in.

-In the meantime, there was a lot of first impression speculating about what the Vicinity update was all about.
+In the meantime, there were a lot of first impressions speculating about the Vicinity update.
 First and foremost, it is called the ‘vicinity update’ because it was seen to affect the proximity ranking factor the most.
-Tons of businesses were affected with this update across many keywords and there is still a lot of SEO chatter going on.
+Tons of businesses were affected by this update across many keywords, and there is still a lot of SEO chatter going on.
 I’m going to add my analysis to the collection.

 Before & After Google Vicinity Update 2021 Analysis

-Let’s take a look some before and after ranking scans using our rank tracking tool Local Falcon to give you an idea of the amount of changes that happened.
-Here we have a scan for a “furniture store”, and you can see that the scan performed after the update has a dramatic increase in rankings.
+Let’s take a look at some before and after ranking scans using our rank tracking tool Local Falcon to give you an idea of the number of changes that happened.
+Here we have a scan for a “furniture store,” and you can see that the scan performed after the update has a dramatic increase in rankings.

-Notice how the newer results is much more zoomed out than the previous result, and only one listing with keywords in the business name stayed in the three pack as well.
+Notice how the newer results are much more zoomed out than the previous result, and only one listing with keywords in the business name also stayed in the three-pack.

 Do the Zoom Level Changes Affect Rankings?

-In the above example, the zoom level was much further out in the newer result than in the older search result.
+In the above example, the zoom level was much higher in the newer result than in the older search result.
 However, take a look at these two images below:

 The important thing to note in these results is that even though the searches are for different keywords, the same three businesses are in the display.
 When you take a look at the map zoom level, they are essentially the same.
-True, the new map is larger and so more area is displaying, but the zoom level is the same.
+True, the new map is larger, so more area is displayed, but the zoom level is the same.

-What this demonstrates is that Google is choosing the businesses to display and then adjusting the map to suit.
+This demonstrates that Google chooses the businesses to display and then adjusts the map to suit.

 Explicit Location Searches Affected